SDCore/scheduling.r60/README.md

 ## Yahoo!
 Weather API

 The Yahoo!
 Weather API is in use on the main pages of the Report and Detail manager, displaying current weather conditions for today and 4 days in advance.
 It simply gets information from a JSON request made via a URL (ie. https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20weather.forecast%20where%20woeid%20in%20(select%20woeid%20from%20geo.places(1)%20where%20text=%27mundelein,%20il%27)&format=json) and uses PHP's json_decode function to get all needed information.
 The max amount of API calls per day is 2,000.

+# Report Manager

+The report system is a WIP.